-Burn marks, bruising, poor hygiene, and broken bones are the telltale indicators of physical elder abuse and an astute observer can typically spot these signs easily..
+Burn marks, bruising, poor hygiene, and broken bones are the telltale indicators of physical elder abuse and an astute observer can typically spot these signs easily.
 But physical abuse, as horrible as it may be, is not the leading cause of elder abuse.

-Recent studies show that 1 in 10 seniors suffer some form of abuse, with financial mistreatment being the most common.
+According to the National Council on Aging, recent studies show that 1 in 10 seniors suffer some form of abuse, with financial mistreatment being the most common.
 Worse, elder abuse is perpetrated by friends and family at least as often as by nursing home staff or professional caregivers.
 To protect your senior, know the signs of abuse and avoid the conditions that allow it to occur.

 Recognize the Signs of Abuse